ManikantaSanjay/CS257_Subgraph_Matching/README.md

 ## Recommendations
 We suggest using GQL, CFL, or DPiso for filtering; GQL or RI for ordering; and always LFTJ for enumeration.
 Enable failing set pruning for large queries and QFilter for dense graphs.

-## Experiment Datasets
-Access the real-world datasets used in our paper [here](dataset-link).
-Synthetic datasets instructions are in the paper.

 ## Command-Line Execution Examples

 ### Basic Execution